itainuri/LF-PF_MTT/README.md

 # NA-APF official
-Implementation of the Learning Flock Particle Filter for multi sub-state tracking. from the paper[1]:
+Implementation of the Learning Flock Particle Filter for multi sub-state tracking. from the paper [1]:

-Itai Nuri and Nir Shlezinger, 2024, "Learning Flock: Enhancing Sets of Particles for Multi Sub-State Particle Filtering with Neural Augmentation"
+[1] Itai Nuri and Nir Shlezinger, 2024, "Learning Flock: Enhancing Sets of Particles for Multi Sub-State Particle Filtering with Neural Augmentation"